 There are two types of bursary available; discretionary and vulnerable.

 The discretionary bursary is means tested and students in a household with income below £30,000 are eligible to apply.

 A separate vulnerable bursary is available to students aged 16 over and under 19 who meet the following criteria:

 - Student in care or a care leaver

 - Student receiving disability living allowance or personal independence payment in their own right in addition to employment support allowance or universal credit in their own right.

-Application forms for the bursary are available by clicking here.
-To request a paper copy please contact the school office.
+To request a paper copy of any documents please contact the school office.